opcua-skills/skill-nodeset/README.md

 1. Install docker on your machine
 2. Clone this repository
 3. `cd skill-nodeset`
-4. Then run the docker container for `skillModel`:
+4. Then run the provided `build.sh` or the docker container for `skillModel`:
 	```bash
 	docker run \
 		  --mount type=bind,source=$(pwd),target=/model/src \